 The Board of Directors has adopted categorical standards or guidelines to assist it in making independence determinations with respect to each director.
 These standards are published in Section 1 of our Corporate Governance Guidelines and are available under Corporate Governance in the Company - Investor Relations section of our website at www.blackbaud.com.
-Each of our directors and executive officers completes an annual questionnaire to confirm that there are no material relationships or related person transactions between such individuals and the Company other than those previously disclosed to Blackbaud and agrees to notify the Company in the event of any changes to that information.
-Based on its review of a summary of the answers to the questionnaires, the Board has determined that the following six directors are independent within the meaning of Rule 5605(a)(2) of the Nasdaq Marketplace Rules: Dr. Chou, Mr. Ellis, Mr. Leitch, Mr. Nanney, Ms. Nash and Ms. Nelson.
-The Board also determined that Mr. Ertel, who served on our Board until his resignation on September 30, 2021, was independent.
+Each of our directors and executive officers completes an annual guestionnaire to confirm that there are no material relationships or related person transactions between such individuals and the Company other than those previously disclosed to Blackbaud and agrees to notify the Company in the event of any changes to that information.
+Based on its review of a summary of the answers to the questionnaires, the Board has determined that the following seven directors are independent within the meaning of Rule 5605(a)(2) of the Nasdaq Marketplace Rules: Ms. DeFiore, Mr. Ellis, Mr. Gupta, Ms. Hollenbeck, Mr. Leitch, Mr. Nanney and Ms. Nash.
+The Board also determined that Dr. Chou and Ms. Nelson, who served on our Board until their retirements on December 8, 2022, were independent.
 As part of such determination of independence, the Board has affirmatively determined that none of these directors has a relationship with the Company or the Company's management that would interfere with the exercise of independent judgment in carrying out their responsibilities as directors.
 Mr. Gianoni, our President and CEO, is the only member of management serving as a director.

-Each Board committee is composed entirely of independent directors in accordance with Rule 5605(a)(2) of the Nasdaq Marketplace Rules, the Sarbanes-Oxley Act and Rule 10A-3(b)(1) under the Securities Exchange Act of 1934 (the "Exchange Act"), as applicable.
-The Board and each committee have the authority to obtain, at our expense, the advice and assistance from independent advisors, experts and others as they may deem necessary, and to the extent they engage any such advisors they consider the independence of such advisors and any conflict of interest that may exist.
+Each Board committee is composed entirely of independent directors in accordance with Rule 5605(a)(2) of the Nasdag Marketplace Rules, the Sarbanes-Oxley Act and Rule 10A-3(b)(1) under the Securities Exchange Act of 1934 (the "Exchange Act"), as applicable.
+The Board and each committee have the authority to obtain, at the Company's expense, the advice and assistance from independent advisors, experts and others as they may deem necessary, and to the extent they engage any such advisors they consider the independence of such advisors and any conflict of interest that may exist.

 Furthermore, our Compensation Committee consists entirely of independent directors in accordance with Nasdaq Marketplace Rule 5605(d)(2)(A).
-The Board has also determined that each member of the Compensation Committee qualifies as an "outside director" under Section 162(m) of the Internal Revenue Code, as amended (the "Code") and each member qualifies as a "non-employee director" under Rule 16b-3 of the Exchange Act.
+The Board has also determined that each member of the Compensation Committee qualifies as a "non-employee director" under Rule 16b-3 of the Exchange Act.

-Director Independence (85.7% Independent)
+Director Independence (87.5% Independent)